 Chauvet’s 4Bar Mini 2.0 is a simple, lightweight way to add color or energy to a DJ booth, small stage, or dance floor.
 Gives a broad wash of light from four adjustable fixtures.
 Customizable with DMX controls or by using the included foot pedal.
 Get a continuous color, automatic changing color patterns, or change with the beat of the music.
 Sync multiple units together with master/slave controls.
-We suggest you rent at least two, because they look awesome in pairs.
+We suggest you rent at least two, they look even better in pairs!

 The kit includes a 7′ stand and a floor mount, so you can also use them as uplighting or foot lights.